tumble-weed/myhelp/help.md

 By aliasing watch itself, as alias watchh='watch ' (with a trailing space) and then using watchh gpu, you force the current interactive shell to expand gpu before it's passed to watch.

 Note that in zsh, aliases may be defined as global which allows them to be expanded anywhere in a command - avoiding the need to alias watch with a trailing space.
+# why do we start fast api with uvicorn
+# what is asgi and wsgi
+# bash cd only autocomplete directories
+# bash vim type auto complete, cycle through full filenames
+# python what does traceback do
+# html how do i save an audio blob from a wav file
+# python how do i test a fastapi code without using the html page
+# bash select only those rows from ls that are after Jan 2
+# vim noremap, <leader>
 # vim write a function to copy the text visually selected, to be copiedto a file.
 # vim write a function then when you place your cursor in a new file and do :pastf it will paste from that file
 # vim free hotkeys for this